DataDog/hiring-engineers/answers.md

 	a.
 What is an Agent?

-	   - i.Collector
+	   - Collector

-	   - ii.
-DogStatsD
+	   - DogStatsD

-	   - iii.
-Forwarder
+	   - Forwarder

-	   - iv.
-SupervisorD
+	   - SupervisorD

 	b.
 Setting Up DataDog on my Machine
 	c.
 Setting Up MySQL DataDog Integration